davi-cruz/Security/MDC/MDC-Shield/README.md

 - [ ] Create a Custom Logic App Connector for easier usage in Logic Apps
 - [ ] Create a extensible framework for custom or advanced remediation tasks
+- [ ] Create a Bicep template for easier maintainability
 - [ ] Create a AWS Lambda function to be used as a custom connector for Logic Apps instead of Azure Function
 - [ ] Reproduce the same concept for Azure and GCP